Kiera

 22

-Social media polarizes more than it connects.
+Social media polarise more than they connect.
 I see the negative impact, like the spread of racist and xenophobic messages.
-People become divided because their views become more extreme.
-In my opinion, the digital world plays a big role in that.
+It divides people because their ideas become more extreme.
+In my opinion, the digital world plays a big role therein.

-In my daily life, I try to bring young people closer to politics.
-That's why I started making explanatory videos about political issues.
-The great thing is that it's even helped friends who normally aren't interested in politics to talk about it.
-So social media can also be a powerful and positive tool.
+In my daily life, I’m trying to bring young people closer to politics.
+That is why I started creating explanatory videos about political issues.
+The great thing is that these videos have helped friends to talk about politics, while they generally weren’t interested in it.
+This proves that social media can also be a powerful and positive tool.

-I would be in favor of stricter regulations to combat racism and hate speech more effectively.
-Because social media is relatively new, we often feel like it's an unmanaged jungle.
-That we can't do anything about it, can't change it, can't regulate it.
-But it's made by people.
-If you can create something, you can also regulate it.
+I would be an advocate of stricter regulations to combat racism and hate speech more effectively.
+In my view, freedom of speech doesn’t mean that we should tolerate disrespect.
+As social media are relatively new, we often feel like it’s an unmanageable jungle.
+Like we can not do anything about it: neither adjust, change, nor regulate it.
+But they were created by people.
+If you are able to create something, you are also able to regulate it.

-It's time, in my opinion, to use technology better so that we can engage in respectful and constructive online conversations.
-Social media should remain a platform for genuine communication and not only a place where conflicts are fueled.
+It’s about time, in my opinion, to start using technology in a better way to support online conversations that are respectful and constructive.
+Social media should remain platforms for genuine communication and should not be a place where conflicts are only fueled.

 Sirife